mvolkmann/blog/src/swift/SwiftUI.md

 ### @EnvironmentObject

-The `@EnvironmentObject` property wrapper allows multiple views to share access to an `ObservableObject`.
+The `@EnvironmentObject` property wrapper allows multiple views to share access to a view model.
+It offers an alternative to passing a view model through multiple layers of the view hierarchy using the `@ObservedObject` property wrapper.

 The following code demonstrates this.
 It works in the Simulator, but not in Preview.